Bakhtiyar Khilji : Early Life, Role & Nalanda Controversy

 Bakhtyar Khilji did not belong to a royal dynasty.
 He was a part of the Khilji tribe( a tribe of Turkic-Afghan origin).
 He worked under the Ghurid Empire as a military commander.
 He gained prominence after his conquest of Bengal in 1203 AD.
 Thereafter, he established the Khilji rule in Bengal independently.
 His regime was the beginning of muslim rule in India.
 After a few decades, another branch of the Khilji tribe rose to power under Alauddin Khilji.
 Thus, the e Khilji Dynasty of the Delhi Sultanate ad formed.

-Is Bakhtiyar Khilji and Alauddin Khilji same?
+Are Bakhtiyar Khilji and Alauddin Khilji the Same?

 No. Bakhtiyar Khilji and Alauddin Khilji are two different people.
 While Bakhtiyar Khilji ruled in the 13th century, Alauddin Khilji ruled the Delhi Sultanate (1296–1316 AD).
 Although both belonged to the Khilji trib, they lived decades apart.
 The territories they held, their careers, and their impacts were different.
 The table below explains the differences between the two leaders.